What is Project Management

 The steering committee provides governance and oversight, ensuring that projects align with organizational goals.

-Effective Project Management relies heavily on the right tools to streamline processes and enhance productivity.
+Effective Project Management relies heavily on the right Project Management Tools to simplify processes and enhance productivity.
 Let’s take a look at some of those most commonly used tools:

 1) Kanban Boards